darktable-org/dtdocs/content/preferences-settings/darkroom.md

 : - _columns_: the blocks of sliders are shown next to each other (in narrow columns) : (default _list_)

-show mask indicator in module header
+show mask indicator in module headers
 : If enabled, an icon will be shown in the module header to indicate the modules that have a [mask](../darkroom/masking-and-blending/masks/_index.md) applied (default on).